 And yet, only 2.46% of the 2021-22 Union Budget was allocated to their development and welfare.
 In fact, the National Plan of Action for Children recommends that budgetary allocations for children should be 5% of the country’s GDP – ours has been stagnant at 0.43% of GDP for the last two years.

 child labourers go to work instead of school

-below the age of 5, succumb to malnutrition
+deaths, below the age of 5, are caused by malnutrition

 do not receive complete immunization